This post is in partnership with Amazon Kids.

 How to Make Glow In The Dark Slime

-Gather your materials.
-You will need a glass bowl, spoon, glitter glue ( two bottles), some liquid starch, glow in the dark paint, glitter and sequins.
+UPDATED Gather your materials.
+You will need a glass bowl, spoon, glitter glue, 1 bottle of Elmer’s glow in the dark glue.
+Some liquid starch,

 Start by pouring your glue in the bowl.